Roof Decorating Ideas

 Traditional Icicle Lights: Icicle lights are available in long and short drops.
 Long drop icicle lights can vary in length up to 24".
-Use icicles on rooflines for an elegant icy appearance, choosing clear incandescent or warm or cool white LED lights.
+Hang icicles in either incandescent or LED light styles on rooflines for an elegant winter display.

 Short Drop Icicle Lights: Short drop icicle lights are great for Christmas homes that showcase various architectural features.